Sameer1295/Sameer1295/README.md

 ## About Me

-I'm a passionate software developer with expertise in Python, PySpark, SQL and AWS.
+I'm a passionate Data Engineer with expertise in Python, SQL, PySpark and AWS.

-I have a strong foundation in building scalable web applications and cloud infrastructure.
+I have a strong foundation in building robust data pipelines and optimizing data workflows.

-🌟 Currently, I'm diving into the exciting world of Big Data and Data Engineering, exploring new technologies and methodologies to handle and process large volumes of data effectively.
+🌟 Currently, I'm diving into the exciting world of Artificial Intelligence and Generative AI, exploring how these cutting-edge technologies can be leveraged to enhance and streamline Data Engineering tasks.

 ## Soft Skills